Shopify

 FAQ

-Frontend currency conversion #
+Currency conversion #

-Shopify’s built-in Currency Conversion makes it easy to read the currency symbol and exchange-rate from the webshop.
+Shopify’s built-in Currency Conversion makes it easy to read the currency symbol and exchange rate from the webshop.

 Standard solution #